-A love of Pinot Noir and Chardonnay led to planting 10 ten acres of grapes nearly 15 years ago.
-Mandala was born.
-One of our favourite small wineries, everything here is interesting, particularly The Black Lab (named after the family’s old dog) & The Prophet Pinot Noir.
-A real journey of a wine list.
-Good casual lunch option as well.
-Read more in our Mandala and Divino review.
+A love of Pinot Noir and Chardonnay led to planting 10 ten acres of grapes nearly 15 years ago and Mandala was born.
+Teaming up with DiVino for casual lunch options it’s one of our favourite stops on any tour.
+Mandala and Divino review.

 Many Hands Winery

-Family run winery and Italian wood fire pizza restaurant, Many Hands Winery feels like a home away from home.
+A family run winery serving Italian wood fired pizzas Many Hands feels like a home away from home.
 Specialising in Chardonnay and Cabernet Sauvignon/Franc, you’ll be surrounded by vine views and warm hospitality.
-Read more in our Many Hands Winery review.
+Many Hands Winery review.